CraftAcademyLabs/coach-guides/weeks/week_4.md

 ###Learning objectives
 This week we are introducing the students to yet another framework (Middleman) and to a differant way to create view templates (HAML).
 The general idea is to force them to
 a) apply their ruby knowledge in a differant setting
-b) introduce a new level of complexity when writing code
+b) introduce a new level of complexity when working with templates

 * The Middleman framwork
   - Using ruby to create cstatis websites